-The losses from injuries and damages sustained after a slip, trip and fall in Monroe, CT can be traumatizing and catastrophic and the litigation is complex.
+The losses from injuries and damages sustained after a slip, trip and fall in Monroe can be traumatizing and catastrophic and the litigation is complex.
 It is imperative that you contact us as soon as possible.

 - Some Areas in Which BWP will Help You Recover